Mizar999/phaser-typescript-basics/README.md

 - To run multiple npm scripts cross platform in parallel run the following command (use the **npx** command if the packages were installed locally):

     ```powershell
+    # if globally installed
     npm-run-all --parallel watch serve

+    # if locally installed
     npx npm-run-all --parallel watch serve
     ```